Armxyz1/GanFace/README.md

-# SynFace
+# GanFace
-SynFace is a project focused on synthesizing facial images of dark-skinned individuals for data augmentation in computer vision tasks.
+GanFace is a project focused on synthesizing facial images of dark-skinned individuals for data augmentation in computer vision tasks.
 The model used in based on a Generative Adversarial Network (GAN) architecture.

 ## Installation